Holy Crows

 with Marcin Bela conducting

-When Cathie Apple asked me to set some of her uncle's poetry, she gave me quite a stack from which to choose.
+Program Note: When Cathie Apple asked me to set some of her uncle's poetry, she gave me quite a stack from which to choose.
 What drew me to setting this particular poem was its simultaneous simplicity and complexity - a balance that exemplifies the finesse in Duane Taylor's writing.
 He creates an expansive atmosphere while focusing on small, seemingly ordinary details.
 There is a splendid trajectory of shifting perspective and tone, all the while dealing with deeply meaningful subject matter - being a part of something much larger than oneself - and reminding us of the basic goodness of human beings.
 Even in the darkest of times there is hope!

 Holy Crows was commissioned by Cathie Apple for her final dissertation recital and sponsored by a grant from the Rackham Gradute School.